Gen AI and LLM Glossary

 In the rapidly evolving landscape of Artificial Intelligence(AI), terms like "Generative AI(GenAI)," "Large Language Models(LLM)," and "Zero-shot learning" are becoming increasingly prevalent.
 As these technologies continue to advance and integrate into various aspects of our lives, understanding the terminology becomes essential.
 Whether you're a seasoned professional in the tech industry, or simply an enthusiast eager to learn, a solid grasp of these terms will enhance your ability to navigate and contribute to the AI world.

 This glossary is designed to provide clear and concise definitions of key terms associated with Generative AI and Large Language Models (LLMs) and serves as your go-to reference.
-Each term is simplified and explained with a clear example to showcase its practical use, providing a basic understanding that will pave the way for more in-depth learning.
+Each term is simplified and explained with a simple example to showcase its practical use and real-world impact providing a basic understanding that will pave the way for more in-depth learning.
 Let's dive in!

 A